Jonathan Le Billon

 Jonathan Keith Le Billon (born 20 September 1980) is a British born actor known for working in feature films, television shows and performing with classical theatre companies.

 Background

-Jonathan Le Billon was born to Keith and Janet Le Billon, at Huddersfield, West Yorkshire.
-His paternal grandfather moved to the British mainland from the Channel Islands during World War II.
+Jonathan Le Billon was born in Huddersfield, West Yorkshire.
+He trained in dance and drama before studying acting at the Bristol Old Vic Theatre School from 2004 to 2007.

-At age 4, Le Billon began attending Nora Bray's School of Dance.
-At age 9 he began attending the Audrey Spencer Theatre School of Dance & Drama (1989-1996).
 He began his professional acting career at age 13.

-Le Billon graduated from Greenhead College in Huddersfield, although he was nearly dismissed in his first year because of the demands on his time that his acting activities consumed.
-He also attended the Bristol Old Vic Theatre School 2004–2007.

 Early career

 Le Billon's first television appearance was in 1997, in a guest role on the ITV series Heartbeat.
 This was followed by guest roles in: City Central (BBC) and Cold Feet (Granada).
 His first leading role was in the Renaissance season of How We Used to Live playing the role of Tom Byngham, after which he returned to college to graduate.

 Following on from this, Le Billon took leading roles in the Channel 4 show Hollyoaks, and the Emmy nominated series At Home with the Braithwaites, and between the two, shot over 100 episodes of series television from 1998 through 2001.
 He also toured for a year with the Northern Broadsides theatre company before gaining a coveted place on the 3 yr B.A. course at the Bristol Old Vic Theatre School.

 At drama school Le Billon played several roles, including 'Jaques' in the school's international tour of As You Like It.
 He graduated with a B.A. in July 2007, and after graduation, worked for the Northcott Theatre, Exeter, on their National tour of Richard III (2008), receiving a notable mention for his performance in the role of 'Catesby'.
 He was then used as 'Robert Juet' in the New York run of the play River of Tides (2009).